 Democracy often seems bureaucratic with high ‘transaction costs’, while autocracies seem to get things done at lower cost.
 This column discusses historical research that refutes this.
 It finds empirical support from Soviet archives for a political security/usability tradeoff.
 Regimes that are secure from public scrutiny tend to be more costly to operate.

-Daron Acemoglu, Davide Ticchi , Andrea Vindigni 16 June 2008
+Daron Acemoglu, Davide Ticchi , Andrea Vindigni, Monday, June 16, 2008

 Encouraging democracy is one goal of most industrialised nations’ foreign economic policies.
 Formulating such policies requires an understanding of the political-economy logic governing democratic transitions.
 This column describes an important recent advance in theoretical thinking on the military’s role.